 When it comes to any vacation, it is natural to want to rent a car.
 If you are looking to have a little more freedom to go and do whatever you want at a time of your choosing, renting a car is a great idea.
 Keep in mind that there are heavy snowfalls, so you will want to have some experience driving during or right after a snowstorm.

 There are also a number of car rental providers in the town including Hertz, Avis, and Enterprise – all of which have offices in the area.
-You can search across all car rental providers here.

 Alternatively, you could skip the renting of a car all together and opt for local transportation options.
 Even during the winter, they are fully operational and incredibly affordable too.
 There are a number of shuttle options available that can take you from the airport to your accommodation and take you around the entire area.
 There are also notable eco-friendly bus options that can easily take you to your next activity.